awsdocs/aws-php-developers-guide/doc_source/getting-started_requirements.rst

    limitations under the License.

 ############################################################
-Requirements and Recommendations for the |sdk-php| version 3
+Requirements and Recommendations for the |sdk-php| Version 3
 ############################################################

 .. meta::